costrouc/lammps-cython/doc/installation.rst

    symbols.
 To check the shared library file run :command:`ldd -r
    <lammps_library>`.
 You should not see any undefined symbols.
 One
-   reported issue is that the gfortran library is not included by default with LAMMPS when installing additional packages.
+   reported issue is that the gfortran library is not included by default with LAMMPS when installing additional add-on packages.
 To fix this issue simply build the LAMMPS library with the gfortran shared library included :commmand:`-lgfortran`.

 Installing lammps-python